 The wind was strong and it was chilly but it felt so relaxing.
 To not have a care in the world about my next move, or think about anything else was comforting.
 It was something I haven’t done in quite a while.
 We stood there watching everyone enjoy the sun, wind, and water.
-Smithboy#1 was in amaze how high they got and how they were able to do flips in the air.
+Smithboy#1 was in amazement how high they got and how they were able to do flips in the air.
 He couldn’t wait to tell daddysmith.
 Smithboy#2 kept saying “wow” and “cool mommy”.
-I was explaining to the boys how the guys weren’t cold, what wetsuit were, and how the wind and kite was able to carry them around the water.
+I was explaining to the boys how the guys weren’t cold, what wetsuit was, and how the wind and kite were able to carry them around the water.
 We watched for about 5 minutes just taking everything in.

 As we all three stood there I thought to myself, I wish I could go back, start over, change a few steps and tell myself to stop and breathe throughout the last few months.
-Since I do not have have magical powers to do so (shh, don’t tell my boys that) I found that I can only correct my mistake and try to not let it happen again.
+Since I do not have magical powers to do so (shh, don’t tell my boys that) I found that I can only correct my mistake and try to not let it happen again.
 The boys were getting cold and the wind was getting stronger so we decided to head home.
-While walking to the car, I couldn’t help but to look back and really take in the scenery.
+While walking to the car, I couldn’t help but look back and really take in the scenery.
 How beautiful the day was, how happy my boys were, and how today I was able to freeze time even just for a second.
 The entire way home I thought how tremendous it felt to savor that exact moment with my boys.
-Although they were unaware of what I learned on the pier that day it will later be a lesson I can teach them. & as a mother there is no greater feeling than to do just that.
-So the next time life gets a head of you..stop, take a deep breath and start over.
+Although they were unaware of what I learned on the pier that day it will later be a lesson I can teach them. & as a mother, there is no greater feeling than to do just that.
+So the next time life gets ahead of you..stop, take a deep breath and start over.